 Once you understand your sectors, start thinking about how you'll move around and interact with your landscape.
 Permaculture organizes these spaces by zones.
 Zone 1 is closest to the house and Zone 5 the farthest away.

 Zone 1 is for things that require the most frequent interaction.
 For example, a fussy kitchen garden or a grape arbor.
 Some would put chickens in Zone 1, but I prefer them in Zone 2 or 3.
 Zone 2 is larger and farther from home.
 It would include larger garden crops, orchards that need tending only a few times a year, food bearing hedge rows, and animals that you don't want so close to the house.
 Zone 3 would be your broadacre crops such as wheat or corn or soy, pasture, ponds, and food forests, which are a mixture of food bearing trees, vines, shrubs and ground covers.
-Zone 4, a little bit further out and still bigger, would be for farm forestry, timber mulch, wild gathering of nuts and mushrooms, bee forage and recreation.
+Zone 4, a little bit farther out and still bigger, would be for farm forestry, timber mulch, wild gathering of nuts and mushrooms, bee forage and recreation.
 Finally, as much land as possible, certainly much bigger than the settled area, should be set aside in Zone 5 for wilderness.
 This is unmanaged.
-This is where we go to learn and recharge, no hunting, gathering or foraging.
+This is where we go to learn and recharge: no hunting, gathering or foraging.

 I can't emphasize enough how important zones are to permaculture planning.
 It's a joy to have the things you need most closest at hand.
 It's misery to always be running all over a large landscape for everyday tasks.